CircuitSetup/Flux-Capacitor_backup/README.md

 ### Receive commands from Time Circuits Display

 The TCD can trigger a time travel and tell the FC about an alarm by sending messages to topic **bttf/tcd/pub**.
 The FC receives these commands and reacts accordingly.
-Note that network traffic has some latency, so timing might not be as exact as a wired connection.

 ### Setup